Clean the bloodline and any extra sinew from the hamachi fillet. Set aside.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

-Michael Perrin, Executive Chef and Owner, 11 Maple Street, Jensen Beach, FA
+Recipe courtesy of Michael Perrin, 11 Maple Street, Jensen Beach, FA